apollo-lhc/bu-edf/README.md

 This code monitors a range of sensors and pushes their information to a Graphite/Grafana server for plotting.

+## shelf_scan
+A simple utility to scan an ATCA shelf and reports the board located in it and their IPMB addresses.

 ## shelf_monitor
 This executable reads a config file (/etc/graphite_monitor or CL arg) that contains the Graphite connection information and a list of sensors to be built.